Commentary Matthew 13

 Verses 3-9

-Jesus then presents to the crowd, the parable of the Sower which we’ll dive into the commentary for it below when Jesus explains to the disciples its meaning.
+Jesus then presents the parable of the sower to the crowd, which we will examine below when He explains its meaning to the disciples in verses 18-23.

 Verses 10-17

 The disciples came to Jesus and asked, “Why do You speak to the people in parables?”
 This is a great question which Jesus is about to answer.
-If I had been there among the disciples, I might also have been inclined, in my ignorance and limited spiritual understanding, to raise my hand and suggest that more people could be saved if they understood more plainly the message Jesus was giving.
-Can you imagine if today missionaries from your church traveled to a foreign country and then proceeded to speak to the people in riddles?
+If I had been there among the disciples, I might also have been inclined (out of ignorance and limited spiritual understanding), to raise my hand and suggest that more people could be saved if He presented His message more plainly.

-Jesus then explains to his disciples, “The knowledge of the mysteries of the kingdom of heaven has been given to you, but not to them.”
+He then explains, “The knowledge of the mysteries of the kingdom of heaven has been given to you, but not to them.”

-Jesus gave the knowledge of the mysteries of the kingdom of heaven to his disciples but not to the crowds.
+Jesus gave the knowledge of the mysteries of the kingdom of heaven to His disciples, but not to the crowds.
 Why?
-Jesus continues, “Whoever has will be given more, and he will have an abundance.
+“Whoever has will be given more, and he will have an abundance.
 Whoever does not have, even what he has will be taken away from him.
-This is why I speak to them in parables:
+This is why I speak to them in parables.”
+(Matthew 13:12-13a)

-Has what?
-I believe verse 15 gives us the answer “For this people’s heart has grown callous”.
-It appears that the person who has a heart for God, will be given even more of a heart for God.
-But the person who does not have a heart for God, his heart will be hardened by God.
+Whoever Has and whoever does not have?
+Have what?
+I believe verse 15 gives us the answer: “For this people’s heart has grown callous.”
+It appears that the person who has a heart for God will be given even more of a heart for God, but the person who does not have a heart for God may have his heart hardened further by God.

-Jesus spoke in parables to the crowds because he knew they didn’t really have a heart for God, they were just following Jesus because they wanted him to give them stuff.
-Food, healings, etc…
+Jesus spoke in parables to the crowds because he knew they didn’t really have a heart for God; they were just following Him because they wanted him to give them stuff; food, healing, and so on.

 Verses 18-23